Softanglez-Coder/diucse-alumni-public/SIMPLIFIED_CRUD_BASESERVICE_README.md

 # Simplified Angular CRUD BaseService with Resource API

-A streamlined BaseService implementation using Angular's Resource API for modern, reactive CRUD operations.
+A streamlined BaseService implementation using Angular's Resource API for modern, reactive CRUD operations with automatic MongoDB `_id` to frontend `id` field transformation.

 ## Features